 Any of these factors can lead to dangerous or even deadly accidents, particularly when the bus rolls over, sending passengers flying and putting other cars in danger.
-Whatever caused your bus accident, Briggs & Briggs is equipped and ready to take on your case.
+Whatever caused your bus accident, The Law Offices of Briggs & Briggs is equipped and ready to take on your case.

 School Bus Accidents

 Every parent wants to believe that when they send their kids to school, they can go about their day with the peace of mind that their kids are in safe hands.
 Unfortunately, the trust parents place in the school system can be shattered when the bus carrying their children crashes.
 School buses often have hard, metal interiors and no seat belts, allowing children to be thrown about in a metal cage even if the walls of the bus remain intact.
 Most school buses include emergency exits, but unfortunately, many children never make it out after a crash.

 If your child was injured or killed in a school bus accident in Washington State, you as their parent have the legal right to bring a personal injury or wrongful death claim on their behalf.
 Generally speaking, for public schools, bus drivers are employees of the school district.
 You may wish to sue the school district, although as a government entity, it may have some special privileges.
 You may also wish to sue other drivers if they were at fault.